FIFA lifts World Cup distribution to $871 million - champion's total payout set to reach $53.5 million.

 While the champion's payout rises 27% from Qatar 2022, the steeper gains sit further down the table.
 Teams finishing 17th to 32nd will earn 61% more than their equivalents did in Qatar — a significant uplift for nations whose football federations depend heavily on World Cup revenue to fund domestic development.
 For African sides, several of whom are among the continent's first-time or infrequent qualifiers, the guaranteed floor of $12.5 million represents meaningful institutional funding that goes well beyond what most federations can generate domestically.

 The prize pool had already been flagged as record-breaking before last week's upward revision.
-In December, the FIFA Council approved a $727 million prize fund - a 65% jump from the $440 million distributed at Qatar 2022.
-An additional $16 million has been set aside to cover delegation costs and team ticketing allocations, bringing the total pool to $871 million.
+In December, the FIFA Council approved a $727 million total distribution, of which $655 million is prize money - a 65% jump from the $440 million distributed at Qatar 2022.
+An additional $16 million has been set aside to cover delegation costs and team ticketing allocations.
 The balance of FIFA's revenues will continue to be redistributed across all 211 Member Associations globally.